CumulusNetworks/docs/content/cumulus-linux-43/Quick-Start-Guide/_index.md

 ## Configure a Loopback Interface

-Cumulus Linux has a loopback interface preconfigured in the `/etc/network/interfaces` file.
+Cumulus Linux has a preconfigured loopback interface.
 When the switch boots up, it has a loopback interface, called *lo*, which is up and assigned an IP address of 127.0.0.1.

 {{%notice tip%}}